zack-bitcoin/amoveo/README.md

 ### Else
-If you want to know more, get in touch with us via [Gitter Chat](https://github.com/zack-bitcoin/testnet)
+If you want to know more, get in touch with us via [Slack](http://slack.aeternity.com)